timiwritescode/odin_recipes/README.md

 # odin_recipes
-Simple recipe web page with 'The Odin project'
+Simple recipes web page with 'The Odin project'

 This is all part of the learning journey and by the end of this, I'll have learned: